winglang/wing/docs/wingsdk-api.md

 public fetchLatestLogs(): LogEvent[]
 ```

-Fetch the latest logs associated with whichever resource is running the inflight code.
+Fetch the latest logs associated with the resource running the inflight code.

-The logs may include cloud-provider specific messages or
+The logs may include cloud-provider specific messages or metadata.
-metadata.

 ##### `print` <a name="print" id="@monadahq/wingsdk.cloud.ILoggerClient.print"></a>